New snacks on sale now for a limited time! Use code NEW for 15% off.

 Next, you should make sure that you are feeding your cat a protein-rich diet that has enough moisture.
 This may include feeding both dry and wet food.
 You can also supplement your cat’s hydration with liquid treats.
 If they refuse the treats and food, make sure you understand why is my cat not eating?

-If your cat suffers from chronic constipation, your vet may recommend a prescription diet focused on improving your cat’s bowel movements.
+If your cat suffers from chronic constipation, your veterinarian may recommend a prescription diet focused on improving your cat’s bowel movements, as well as at-home remedies for additional relief.

 Medication

-In more severe cases of constipation, your vet may recommend a medication to help.
+In more severe cases of constipation, your veterinarian may recommend a medication to help.
 This could include laxatives or an enema.
 There are a few common types of laxatives, including:

 • Emollient laxatives (promotes water retention in feces)